rodrom/rodrom.github.io/README.md

-# I DON'T FOLLOW ORDERS.
-SPECIALLY IN GUIDELINES.
+# I FOLLOW ORDERS BEYOND BING-BANG BITCHES

-THIS README IS NOTHING.
+Follow the leader...
-Just a reminder of NOTHING.
+Need Siemens to electroclash.

-WHO IS ANTI-TURING?
+Waiting for the MIRACLE.